 Jews who do not accept Jesus as their Messiah obviously have to find a way to explain away the Christian interpretation of a number of classical messianic passages.
 Their strategy tends to be to not consider the evidence for messianic prophecy as a whole, but to refute each Christian interpretation one at a time.
-Of course, Isaiah 9:1-7.
+Of course, Isaiah 9:1-7 is an example of this.
 As you know, this passage describes how God, who had humbled Zebulun and Naphtli (the part of Galilee immediately West of the lake where Jesus was raised) would, in future, honor Galilee.
 God continues to describe a child who will be born who will receive the government on his shoulders and who will be known as Wonderful Counselor, Might God, Everlasting Father and Prince of Peace, telling us that this child from Galilee will reign on David’s throne.

 The interpretation you have read of Isaiah 9 is coming from a person who is reading his preconception into the passage rather than reading it our of the passage.
 Given what we know of Jesus and what we know of Hezekiah it becomes rather obvious that this is a highly biased interpretation.